Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 Exploratory analysis is suggested to enumerate the design space to check if the problem is identifiable, i.e., ensure that D-, E-optimality metrics are not small numbers near zero, and Modified E-optimality is not a big number.

 Pyomo.DoE accomplishes the exploratory analysis with the ``run_grid_search`` function.
 It allows users to define any number of design decisions.
-Heatmaps (or lines) are used the visualize the sensitivity of the DoE criteria to changes in two (or one) design variables with any other design variables held constant.
+Heatmaps (or lines) are used to visualize the sensitivity of the DoE criteria to changes in two (or one) design variables with any other design variables held constant.
 The function ``run_grid_search`` enumerates over the design space, each MBDoE problem accomplished by ``compute_FIM`` method.
 Therefore, ``run_grid_search`` supports only two modes: ``sequential_finite`` and ``direct_kaug``.